Illinois to Texas Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed transport costs about 50% more but offers complete protection.
-Your car travels inside a covered trailer, shielded from weather, dust, and debris.
-This is perfect for luxury cars, classics, or vehicles with custom paint jobs.
+Enclosed auto transport ships your vehicle inside a covered trailer, providing complete protection from weather, dust, and road debris.
+It costs 40-60% more than open transport but is worth considering for luxury vehicles, classic cars, exotic sports cars, or vehicles with custom paint jobs.

-Yes, Sherpa Auto Transport offers convenient door-to-door auto transport service from Illinois to Texas.
-We pick up your vehicle from your home, office, or any address you choose and deliver it directly to your destination.
+Yes!
+We offer door-to-door auto transport service from Illinois to Texas for maximum convenience.
+This means our carrier will pick up your vehicle at your home, office, or preferred address in Illinois and deliver it directly to your destination in Texas.

-How it works: When you book your Illinois to Texas car shipment, simply provide your pickup and delivery addresses.
-Our carrier will come to you at both locations, making your move as easy as possible.
+When you book your shipment, simply provide your pickup and delivery addresses.
+Our driver will coordinate with you to schedule a time that works best for your move.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.